This is a personal account of my experiences with frostbite.

 I don't have many pictures of roosters with frostbite because my camera stays inside in winter.
 I did find this one, though, of a cockerel that was almost done healing from frostbite.
 There's only a little chunk left of the frostbit parts.

-If you are getting hens with frostbite, then that usually means you're doing something wrong.
+If you are getting hens with frostbite, then that usually (assuming you do not have weather colder than -40*F) means you're doing something wrong.
 Open up the vents more and make sure they're in a place where they won't blow on the roosts.
 I have Leghorn hens right now and they don't get anything more than the tips turning a bit white even in some pretty cold weather.
 If you are unlucky and have high humidity outside along with cold temperatures then there isn't really much you can do.

 That's all for frostbite on combs and wattles.
 Frostbite on legs and feet does require treatment and is a real headache.
 I have only dealt with it once and that was when I foolishly hatched in late August and the pullets (bantams) weren't ready for the cold.
 I won't do that again.